Nuclear disarmament essay contest

-Grade 10 History and Civics students are invited to participate in an essay contest on the topic of Nuclear Disarmament and World Peace.
-This contest is the inspiration of Setsuko Thurlow, a survivor of the atomic bombing of Hiroshima in 1945 and internationally recognized advocate for nuclear disarmament.
+Grade 10 History and Civics students are invited to participate in an essay contest on Canada’s role in the development of nuclear weapons and the campaign for nuclear disarmament and world peace.
+This contest is the inspiration of Setsuko Thurlow, a survivor of the atomic bombing of Hiroshima in 1945 and an internationally recognized Canadian advocate for nuclear disarmament.

-The contest offers students the opportunity to research issues of peace, war and nuclear disarmament and to write an essay of up to 1000 words.
-The contest is offered in both the first and second semesters in the 2024 – 2025 school year.
+The contest offers students the opportunity to research issues of peace, nuclear weapons, war, international diplomacy and to write an essay of up to 1000 words.
+The contest is offered in the second semester of the 2025 – 2026 school year.

 Who is eligible:

-Teachers may submit one (1) essay per class from Grade 10 History or Civics classes, in both the first and second semester of the 2024 – 2025 school year.
+Teachers may submit one (1) essay per class from Grade 10 History or Civics classes, in semester two of the 2025 – 2026 school year.

 Prizes: